(610) 323-5300

 As a general rule, many taxes can be discharged through either a Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 Unpaid income taxes due for a tax year where the tax return was to be filed at least three years ago may be discharged as long as the tax return for the year of unpaid taxes was filed at least two years ago and an assessment of the unpaid tax was made at least 240 days ago by the taxing entity.
 And even taxes that are not discharged may be paid through a Chapter 13 bankruptcy repayment plan to eliminate all future penalties and interest.

-If you have a problem with unpaid taxes, you should first consult with the Law Office of Stephen Ross before handling on your own or through your accountant.
-Our firm routinely works with accountants to maximize the taxes that are discharged in a bankruptcy.
-The best time to consult with the Law Office of Stephen Ross is before the IRS or Pennsylvania Department of Revenue seek to levy on wages or assets.
-However, it is never too late to get thorough legal advice and put a strategy together that will solve a serious problem of unpaid taxes.
+If you have a problem with unpaid taxes, you should first consult with the RQP Law before handling it on your own or through your accountant.
+Our firm routinely works with accountants to maximize the taxes that are discharged in bankruptcy.
+The best time to consult with RQP Law is before the IRS or Pennsylvania Department of Revenue seeks to levy on wages or assets.
+However, it is never too late to get thorough legal advice and put a strategy together that will solve the serious problem of unpaid taxes.